7 Expense Reporting Tips You Need To Know

 It’s easy to fall into the habit of declining receipts at counters or flinging them straight into the recycling bin.
 They’re just extra wallet clutter anyway, right?

-Whether you’re a business owner with staff or a freelancer working on your hustle, you’ll need receipts to present to your clients (and the tax office) in exchange for any reimbursements.
+Whether you’re a agency owner with staff or a freelancer working on your hustle, you’ll need receipts to present to your clients (and the tax office) in exchange for any reimbursements.
 As long as you have the receipts, things like travel costs and rent can be reimbursed after the fact, so resist the urge to go full Marie Kondo and hang on to those paper slips – even if they don’t quite spark joy.

 Get to know your deductibles